CZ-NIC/fred-docs/AdminManual/Installation/SystemInit.rst

 ---------------------

-The system is installed and running, however it still is not fully functional – domains can not be registered yet because the database does not contain any information about zones or registrars.
+The system is installed and running, however it still is not fully functional – domains cannot be registered yet because the database does not contain any information about zones or registrars.
 This initial data must be put in, first.